 President Trump has pledged to return all criminal aliens, but his immigration plan references such a move in the context of immigrants with previous convictions, not dormant violations such as falsified identities.
 The fear that deportation of non-criminal aliens may escalate under Trump is still just a fear, and rumors of immigration checkpoints are still just that.
 And reports of a spike in refugees entering Canada after Trump’s executive order are also being challenged as misrepresented.

-If you are an immigrant with a disability, you can be denied entry to Canada.
 Canadian prime minister Justin Trudeau was also recently praised for opening his country’s arms to the immigrants banned by the US.
 “Canadians will welcome you, regardless of your faith,” he proclaimed.
 But is this really true?
 If you are an immigrant with a disability, you can be denied entry to Canada on the grounds that your medical care is a drain on national resources.
 Canada’s minister of immigration, refugees and citizenship, Ahmed Hussen, qualified Trudeau’s proclamation by asserting that the country will not actually increase the number of refugees admitted.
 Trudeau’s stance is in line with the Canadian population, whose tolerance toward accepting refugees ranks about the same as citizens in the US and Europe.

 More will change under Trump, and the introduction of detentions of undocumented immigrants who have been living here for years is certainly cause for concern—but Canada has taken steps backward on its immigration policy too, according to MIPEX.
 Even Sweden and Denmark are doubling down on restricting immigration.